The World's Most Practical Tactile Sensors

-TakkTile's breakthrough technology leverages MEMS barometers to deliver 1-gram sensitivity for a fraction of the cost of existing systems, in a package durable enough it can survive being hit with a baseball bat.
+TakkTile's breakthrough technology leverages MEMS barometers to deliver 1-gram sensitivity for a fraction of the cost of existing systems, in a package durable enough it can survive being crushed by a 25-lb weight.

-We are aggressively supporting community development to get it out to the maximum impact in the real world.
+We support community development to get it out to the maximum impact in the real world.
 Check out the plans here, tutorials here — they are free for research and non-commercial use!
 Or, order pre-made boards here if you don't want to build PCBs and cast plastic yourself.
 For commercial applications, see consulting and licensing.

 Robotic Trends "TakkTile Sensor Gives Robots Softer Touch at Lower Cost" 2013-04-24